deeowusu/Deepmatter-test-exercise/README.md

 Enter the name of the package
 Click on Finish button

 7. Create a new Java class under newpackage by right-clicking on it and then selecting- New > Class, and then name it as "ScenarioOne".
+(Repeat this step for all five scenarios, name the scenarios as ScenarioOne, ScenarioTwo, ScenarioThree, ScenarioFour, ScenarioFive)

 When you click on Class, a pop-up window will open, enter details as Name of the class